 The Light Armor skill determines the Armor Rating of Light Armor.
 Perks in the tree also further improve your Armor Rating, allow you to move unencumbered by your armor (light as it may be), regenerate Stamina faster, and have a flat chance of outright avoiding all damage from an attack.

-Light Armor is... well, lighter than heavy armor, obviously, but it also tends to have a lower Armor Rating.
-Your Armor Rating mitigates physical damage you take, up to a maximum of 80% reducation with an Armor Rating of 567... more or less.
-The higher your Light Armor skill is, the higher your Armor Rating for all suits of Light Armor, meaning you'll need to look to perks to decide the matter
+As you might expect, Light Armor tends to have a lower Armor Rating than Heavy Armor.
+Your Armor Rating mitigates physical damage you take, up to a maximum of 80% reduction with an Armor Rating of 567… more or less.
+The higher your Light Armor skill is, the higher your Armor Rating for all suits of Light Armor, meaning you’ll need to look to perks to decide the matter.

-Getting hit levels up your armor skills, the bigger the damage, the more experience you gain.
-Armor skills are another set of skills you should save for after leveling up the crafting skills... aside from incidental levels you'll gain from doing other things, of course.
+Getting hit levels up your armor skills.
+The more damage you take, the more experience you gain.
+Armor skills are another set of skills you should save for after leveling up the crafting skills… aside from incidental levels you’ll gain from doing other things, of course.